Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: Preliminaries

 by tuning the parameters of the concept extractor.
 In practice, this is done via gradient descent, as the predictive distribution $p(\vy \mid \vx; \BK)$ is differentiable \citep{manhaeve2018deepproblog}.

-\PNSP require evaluating the predictive probability $p(\vy \mid \vx; \BK)$, which involves summing over a potentially exponential number (in the cardinality of the concept vector $k$) of vectors $\vc$, as per \cref{eq:dpl-likelihood}.
-Hence, both inference and learning are worst-case intractable. \DPL works around this issue by exploiting \textit{\textbf{knowledge compilation}} techniques \citep{darwiche2002knowledge} that leverage symmetries in the summation to rewrite it into a data structure -- a \textit{probabilistic circuit} \citep{choi2020probabilistic,vergari2021compositional,maene2025klay,derkinderen2025deeplogneurosymbolicmachine} -- that is potentially much more compact and supports efficient evaluation.
+\PNSP require evaluating the predictive probability $p(\vy \mid \vx; \BK)$, which involves summing over a potentially exponential number (in $k$, the cardinality of the concept vector) of vectors $\vc$, as per \cref{eq:dpl-likelihood}.
+Hence, both inference and learning are worst-case intractable.\footnote{Specifically, \cref{eq:dpl-likelihood} can be understood as an instance of (weighted) model counting, the problem of computing (the total weight of all) models, or valid assignments, of a propositional logic formula.
+This problem is well known to be \#P-complete in general, see \eg \citep{roth1996hardness}.} \DPL works around this issue by exploiting \textit{\textbf{knowledge compilation}} techniques \citep{darwiche2002knowledge} that leverage symmetries in the summation to rewrite it into a data structure -- a \textit{probabilistic circuit} \citep{choi2020probabilistic,vergari2021compositional,maene2025klay,derkinderen2025deeplogneurosymbolicmachine} -- that is potentially much more compact and supports efficient evaluation.
 This allows \DPL to scale to practical NeSy tasks.
 Other \PNSP refine and approximate these ideas (specifically, \cref{eq:dpl-likelihood}) to further improve scalability \citep{manhaeve2021approximate, huang2021scallop, winters2022deepstochlog, de2023differentiable, van2022anesi, choi2025ctsketch, chen2025neural}.